Raghad770/VITs-/README.md

 ## Model Performance
 - [Data Link](https://universe.roboflow.com/adhithya-m-suresh-nsubg/classification-rho4j)
-- The model is evaluated on its ability to classify flower images into one of the five classes: **Malvaviscus**, **hortensia**,
+- The model is evaluated on its ability to classify flower images into one of the nine classes: **Malvaviscus**, **hortensia**,
       **hortensia malvavicus**,
       **hortensia malvavicus_multiple**,